 In second and scoring just 6.7 points less than Bulgaria is Croatia, with a combined total of 229.9 points.

 Similarly to Bulgaria, Croatia also offers one of the best maternity leave packages in Europe, resulting in 96.6 points in our index.
-Croatians parents can expect their full-rate salary for the weeks they take maternity leave, as well as having one of the longest minimum periods for maternity leave (30 weeks, or 210 days).
+Croatian parents can expect their full-rate salary for the weeks they take maternity leave, as well as having one of the longest minimum periods for maternity leave (30 weeks, or 210 days).

 It seems that the country is also on the right track with the gender pay gap, as it registered the second-highest points for economic opportunity when taking into account wage equality and estimated income (96.6 points), losing out only to Italy who scored an impressive 100 points.